-Although an orchid can seem like a demanding plant, in fact, when you choose the right species, it is quite easy to grow.
-Therefore, one cannot speak of difficult or effortless species, although it is true – some of them require more time to take care of.
+Orchids may seem like demanding plants but in fact, if you choose the right species, it is quite easy to grow.
+Therefore, one cannot speak of particularly difficult or easy species, although it is true – some of them require more effort to take care of.

-What is the best type of orchid to care for beginners?
+What is the best orchid for a beginner?

-If you want to start your adventure with orchids, you should probably pick one of the most popular basic species such as Phalaenopsis or Dendrobium.
-Each of them requires an individual way of treatment, fit for their particular needs.
+If you want to start your adventure with orchids, pick one of the most popular basic species such as Phalaenopsis or Dendrobium.
+Each of them requires individual treatment, fit for their particular needs.

-If you have decided on one type of an orchid, you can pick either ones developing singular flowers or the ones growing in large bunches.
-An example of the latter might be an orchid called Bletilla striata.
+If you decide between orchid species, you can pick either ones developing singular flowers or ones growing in large bunches.
+An orchid type called Bletilla striata is a good example of the latter.

-There is also another quite interesting orchid, called lady’s slipper.
+Another, quite interesting orchid is called lady’s slipper.
 It’s one of the most popular species, as it’s easy to care and it looks unusual.
-If you want this species to become a unique decoration in your garden, plant it in shade, most preferably among ferns and perennials.
+If you want to make this species a unique decoration in your garden, plant it in shade, most preferably among ferns and perennials.

-Lady’s slippers can grow in the sun as well, but they need the right type of soil.
-It should be rich in humus, so that it keeps humidity in summer but does not accumulate water in winter.
+Lady’s slippers can grow in sunlight as well, but they need the right type of soil.
+It should be rich in humus, so that it remains humid in summer but doesn’t accumulate water in winter.

 How to care for orchids at home?

 Orchid care at home might be a real challenge for the owner.
-If you want to achieve a properly blooming and well growing plant, you should pay attention to several crucial elements.
+If you want to achieve a properly blooming and well-growing plant, pay attention to several crucial elements.
 What are the most important issues in this case?

-To make your own orchid potting mix, you can combine composted pine bark, moss, peat and some mulch.
+To make your own orchid potting mix, combine composted pine bark, moss, peat and some mulch.
 Your flowers will grow really well in such a mixture.

-- Regular watering – orchids watering looks unusual because this type of ornamental plant is prone to root decay.
-So how to water orchids properly?
-You can place a container with water behind the pot – the plant will take the water from the air whenever needed.
-If you want to water an orchid flower directly, remember to avoid submerging the roots.
+- Regular watering – watering of orchids is an unusual process.
+This type of ornamental plant is prone to root decay.
+So, how to water orchids properly?
+You can place a container with water behind the pot – the plant will absorb the water from air as needed.
+If you want to water an orchid flower directly, make sure to avoid submerging the roots.

-- The pot placement – the spot at which you place your orchid flower is crucial for its blooming and growth.
-Orchids are very delicate and they do not like draughts.
-For this reason you should put them somewhere where there’s no wind.
+- The pot placement – the spot where you place your orchid flower is crucial for its blooming and growth.
+Orchids are very delicate and they don’t like draughts.
+For this reason, put them someplace with no wind.
 Additionally, orchid flowers should be placed in a slightly shaded spot, as too much sun might hinder their growth.

 - Correct repotting – every potted plant requires repotting from time to time.
 When and how to repot an orchid?
-You should change your orchid’s container when it grew too large or when the soil became too soft.
-Usually, this type of plant requires the procedure every 2 or 3 years.
-When repotting, pay attention to the size of the container so that the roots do not rot.
+Change your orchid’s container when it grows too large or when the soil becomes too soft.
+Usually, this type of plant requires it every 2 or 3 years.
+When repotting, pay attention to the size of the container to prevent roots rotting.

 Garden orchids – when and how to transplant them?

-Orchid flowers that grow in your garden can be transplanted only in the early spring.
-It’s very important, as it’s the time the plant grows new shoots.
-When it happens, you can divide the orchid flowers.
-To do this, separate the plant so that you get at least one bud and a healthy root per one new plant.
+Orchid flowers growing in your garden can be transplanted only in the early spring.
+It’s very important, as the plant develops new shoots during the season.
+When it happens, your orchid flowers can be divided.
+To do this, separate the plant to get at least one bud and a healthy root per one new plant.
 Otherwise, the orchid flower will not bloom.
 What’s more, you can add some soil from the previous place onto the new spot.
-This way the orchids will surely bloom with beautiful flowers in your garden.
+This way, the orchids will surely bloom with beautiful flowers in your garden.

-Some garden orchid owners decide to propagate them by planting the small seeds near the parental plants.
-It is, however, not a very good method – in most cases it is not effective at all.
+Some orchid owners decide to propagate them by planting the small seeds near the parental plants.
+It is, however, not a very good method – in most cases, not effective at all.

 Why does my orchid not bloom?
 Learn 3 most common reasons

-Orchids are demanding plants, therefore they might not bloom properly if they are not taken care of.
+Orchids are demanding plants, therefore they won’t bloom properly if not taken care of.
 Your orchid doesn’t bloom?
 Use the tricks listed below and learn how to revive an orchid.

 Improperly pruned orchids

 One of the reasons why an orchid doesn’t bloom is the wrong way of trimming the plant or not doing it at all.
-Flowers that finished blossoming should be cut off, snipping them above the third bud.
-It can result in rich blooming.
-Some species, however, do not like trimming, which might lead to hindering the blooming process.
+Flowers that finished blossoming should be cut off by snipping them above the third bud.
+It should result in rich blossom.
+Some species, however, do not like trimming, which might hinder the blooming process.

 Too low temperature

-An important factor that influences orchids blooming is temperature and lighting that they are kept in.
-Orchids grow best in warm temperatures – for this reason they should grow in temperature no lower that 22°C (71 F).
-Improper temperature not only hinders blooming but also may make it grow slower and cause the leaves to grow smaller.
+Temperature and lighting are important factors that affect the plants’ blooming.
+Orchids grow best in warm temperatures – for this reason, they should grow in temperature no lower that 22°C (71 F).
+Improper temperature not only hinders blooming but also may slow down the growth and cause the leaves to be smaller.

-Some species are adapted to extremely low temperatures in winter.
-For instance Dendrobium Mobile blooms in temperatures between 5 and 10 Celsius degrees (41 and 50 F) and might grow slow if it’s placed in a too warm room.
+Some species are well adapted to extremely low temperatures in winter.
+For instance, Dendrobium Mobile blooms in temperatures between 5 and 10 Celsius degrees (41 and 50 F).
+Its growth might slow down if placed in a too warm room.

 Wrong orchid fertilizer

 Another reason for poor blooming of your orchids is wrong plant food.
-Orchids should be fed with special mixes, as ornamental plants need fertilizer to be diluted with water.
+Orchids should be fed with special mixes.
+Ornamental plants need any fertilizer to be diluted with water.
 The quantity of the substance is also very important.
 To little might lead to important nutrients deficit, while too much can cause roots overgrowth.
 Fertilize your orchids with a small dose of the substance, 2-3 times per week.

-When the plant is hibernating, do not use fertilizer at all.
-When the orchid is blooming, use it more frequently.
+If the plant is hibernating, do not use fertilizer at all.
+But use it frequently when the orchid is blooming.